 The Mostra del Chianti and other Events

-In 2019, the week long wine festival is set for May 25 through June 2.
+In 2022, the week long wine festival is set to return after two years for May 28 through June 5.
 Dedicated to Chianti wines from the area, the Chianti Montespertoli and Chianti Colli Fiorentini (Florentine hills), the festival also offers a chance to sample lots of food products from the area while enjoying music in the evenings.
+You can check out the program on the official website.

 A few of the other main events which take place in Montespertoli include: